ahpohl/xiaomi_lywsd03mmc/README.md

 ```

 # Todo
 This repository serves as the basis for supporting the device in ESPHome.
 Development of a [xiaomi_lywsd03mmc](https://github.com/ahpohl/esphome) sensor component has been initiated.
 The [xiaomi_ble](https://github.com/ahpohl/esphome/tree/dev/esphome/components/xiaomi_ble) component needs to be extended with the payload decryption code given here.
 Additionally the configuration of the sensor needs to include the encryption key.
-Contributions are welcomed.
+Contributions are most welcome.

 # Resources
  - ESPHome xiaomi_lywsd03mmc [support thread](https://github.com/esphome/feature-requests/issues/552)